jhorzek/lesstimate/docs/1-installation.md

 ## Using lessOptimizers in your C++ package

-For C++, you will need the **armadillo** - library.
-This library is available [here](https://arma.sourceforge.net/) or using the package manager Conan or vcpkg.
+For C++, you will need the **armadillo**(https://arma.sourceforge.net/) - library (Sanderson et al., 2016).
+This library is also available using the package manager Conan or vcpkg.
 You will have to include lessOptimizers in your C++ library Cmake file.
 An example can be found in the [lessLMcpp-project](https://github.com/jhorzek/lessLMcpp).

+# References

+- Conrad Sanderson and Ryan Curtin.
+Armadillo: a template-based C++ library for linear algebra.
+Journal of Open Source Software, Vol. 1, No. 2, pp. 26, 2016.
+- Eddelbuettel D, Sanderson C (2014).
+“RcppArmadillo: Accelerating R with high-performance C++ linear algebra.”
+Computational Statistics and Data Analysis, 71, 1054–1063. doi:10.1016/j.csda.2013.02.005.